truecolintracy/truecolintracy/README.md

 - 🔭 I’m currently working on an omni-channel Graphql driven e-commerce platform
 - 🌱 I’m currently learning devops
-- 👯 I’m looking to collaborate on anything and everything beautiful
 - 💬 Ask me about javascript
 - 📫 How to reach me: me@colintracy.com